Fort Worth Teen Driver Car Accident Lawyer

 A person must be 14 years old to take driver’s education, 15 years old to obtain a learner’s permit and 16 to be eligible for a license in Fort Worth.
 Teens more likely to be involved in car accidents than other drivers in Fort Worth due to driver inexperience, distracted driving, drinking and driving, and reckless driving.

-If your teenage driver has been injured in a motor vehicle collision, a skilled car accident attorney could help your case.
+If your teenage driver has been injured in a motor vehicle collision, a skilled car accident attorney in your area could help your case.
 A Fort Worth teen driver car accident lawyer could investigate your collision and help you seek compensation from the responsible party.

 There are a few rules for novice drivers, anyone under the age of 18 before they are able to legally operate a vehicle.
 Before taking a driver’s test, a person must complete 32 hours of classroom time or parent-taught driver’s education.
 They must have obtained either a high school diploma or equivalent or be enrolled in school.
 In Texas, the school is required to sign a form to prove that the person is enrolled in school.
 They have to have been enrolled for 45 days prior to the application for a learner’s license.